heribellaco/creative/content/portfolio/work9.md

 weight = 9
 +++

 This cover represents the world.
-We are in the sunny side of mountain, like in the Chinese Ying/Yang tradition; but if we climb more we can find ourselves in the shadowy side of the world; may be in a better site, but also advancing to the unknown and, maybe a more dangerous place.
+We are in the sunny side of mountain, like in the Chinese Ying/Yang tradition.
 <!--more-->

+ but if we climb more we can find ourselves in the shadowy side of the world; may be in a better site, but also advancing to the unknown and, maybe a more dangerous place.

 ![album cover](../../img/portfolio/animal_gardensm.jpg)